fotahub/fotahub-device-sdk-win32/docs/getting-started/simple.md

 `https://bin.fotahub.com/7de41f5a-9442-46c7-92d8-d0ea83eebddf/DemoProduct-1.1`

 The downloaded firmware binary is stored in a new firmware program file that has the same name as the original one followed by an imaginary partition index '1' (e.g., `DemoProduct1.exe`).
 At the same time, the downloaded firmware binary's checksum or signature gets recalculated and compared to the checksum or signature included in the previously communicated update info string.
-If both match, the firmware update gets applied by loading and executing the new firmware program file as a new child process.
+If both match, the firmware update is applied by loading and executing the new firmware program file as a new child process.
 This causes the original firmware program to be replaced with a running instance of the new firmware version downloaded from FotaHub.

 ## Installation